Juan D'Arienzo

 most notably in the vocal numbers.

 D'Arienzo's fortunes exploded with the incorporation of pianist Rodolfo Biagi in 1935 and he maintained his band right through to his death in 1976.
-The band carried on without him under the name "Las Solistas de D'Arienzo" - be careful.
+The band carried on without him under the name "Las Solistas de D'Arienzo" - watch out.

 One way to track the evolution of the band is to look at the recordings of La Cumparsita.